 Teaching coding to kids is a progressive shift in society to build future humanity, which is more informed and comfortable around how things work.
 We live in an age where technology plays a role in everything that we do, and the future is going to be more of it.
 Therefore, all countries are teaching coding to kids across the globe, and it is deemed an absolutely essential course for kids now everywhere.

 I am genuinely convinced that coding is not being pushed on kids at a young age.
 We’ve achieved something remarkable by breaking the barrier that only grownups with significant mathematics exposure can learn to code.
 Coding can be learned and applied by kids.
 A substantial change also led to how we program today compared to 10-20 years ago.
 Earlier, many programming languages were terminal-based, complex syntax oriented, and needed a significant understanding of the platform.
 Today, with the advent of simpler programming languages like Python and block-based coding, children can learn crucial logic-based programming by leaving the heavy-duty not so immediately relevant stuff such as syntax.
 This is like learning coding in a much simpler and more optimised way than how people used to learn 20 years back.
 This is also one of the reasons why kids today can do stuff that only and only grownups used to do in their 20s a few years back.

-Therefore, let’s not doubt this revolution anymore and let our kids freely learn and be highly literate in the process of building stuff via software and hardware.
+Therefore, let’s not doubt this revolution anymore and let our kids freely learn from Coding Classes in USA for Kids and be highly literate in the process of building stuff via software and hardware.
 Because there are not many things in this world that give a person as much happiness and satisfaction as building things that make something better, it allows the wonder in the kid to be nurtured and brought to reality.
 It will enable kids to learn much more about “how things work” and be a part of the design and development of building things from a young age.